vippsas/vipps-solutions/invoice-through-epayments/README.md

 ## Customer's phone number is known

-When the merchant have the customer's phone number and their approval to send payment request through Vipps, they can send payment request for invoices directly.
+When the merchant has the customer's phone number and their approval to send a payment request through Vipps, they can send payment requests for invoices directly.

 Please note
 * The invoices should a link to a web view where the customer can get more details about the charges.
 * The invoices must be hosted by the merchant.

-1. Start by adding the invoice link to a web view, to a payment through the [Order Management](https://vippsas.github.io/vipps-developer-docs/docs/APIs/order-management-api) API.
+1. Start by adding  to the payment the invoice link to a web view by using the [Order Management](https://vippsas.github.io/vipps-developer-docs/docs/APIs/order-management-api) API.

    Send the [Add category to an order](https://vippsas.github.io/vipps-developer-docs/api/order-management#operation/putCategoryV2) request.
 Note that the request path allows for different `{paymentType}` options.
 In this case, it must be set  to `ecom`.
 For example: `https://api.vipps.no/v2/ecom/categories/{orderId}`.